OfficeDev/Microsoft-Teams-Samples/samples/bot-formatting-cards/csharp/README.md

             ]
         ```

-   **Note: Mention properly that, In Adaptive Card what we are defining (User details) should be exist in the same tenant where you are testing the app (teams login) etc...**
+   **Note: In Adaptive Card what we are defining (User details) should be exist in the same tenant where you are testing the app (teams login) etc...**
   - Locate the Basic info section on the user's Profile page.
 The Object ID that is displayed is the user's unique object ID.
     - Navigate to samples\bot-formatting-cards\csharp\BotFormattingCards\Resources\adaptivePeoplePersonaCardIcon.json
       1) On line 16, replace {{User-Object-ID}}